AIR-DISCOVER/ICRA-RM-Sim2Real-Baseline/README.md

 ![demo-vscode-dev-container](assets/container-extension-select.png)

-Then choose the running client container (i.e. `/client`) and then open the folder `/opt/ep_ws/src`.
-Now you should be able to make changes to the files inside the docker directly.
+Then choose the running client container (i.e., `/client`) and then open the folder `/opt/ep_ws/src`.
+Now you should be able to make changes directly to the files inside the docker.

 Note that any changes made in this way **DOES NOT** persist.
 Once the container is stopped and removed, changes will be lost.
 It is suggested to use the shell for debugging only and use `docker build` (see [build the container](#build-the-container)) for persistent changes.